-We see in Acts 2 that those who believed on Christ had a born again conversion experience.
+We see in Acts 2 that those who believed on Christ had a changed life.
+They had a born again conversion experience.
 They gave evidence of their faith by continuing steadfastly in the apostles' doctrine and fellowship, and in breaking of bread, and in prayers (Acts 2:42).
-They were moving forward in a new life in Christ.
-They were growing and serving.
 This is the example for every church throughout the age.
 The members must be saved and give clear evidence of it by faithfulness to the church and zeal in Christian living.